-May 2019 Newsletter from John Howell MP for Henley
+July 2019 Newsletter from John Howell MP for Henley

-I welcome learning more about what our communities are doing on this.
-You can email me at email@example.com or write to me at the House of Commons (House of Commons, London, SW1A 0AA) or my constituency office (PO Box 84, Watlington, OX49 5XD).
+More generally, if you have an issue or concern relating to Parliament which you would like to discuss you can email me at email@example.com or write to me at the House of Commons (House of Commons, London, SW1A 0AA) or my constituency office (PO Box 84, Watlington, OX49 5XD).